AlibabaCloudDocs/ram/intl.en-US/API Reference/API Reference (IMS)/User management/UpdateUser.md

 Modifies the information of a RAM user.

+This topic provides an example to show how to modify the name of a RAM user from `test@example.onaliyun.com` to `new@example.onaliyun.com`.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=Ims&api=UpdateUser&type=RPC&version=2019-08-15)